 WASHINGTON (AP) -- Those who seek to make food healthier by adding chia powder should avoid several recalled brands that are linked to salmonella illnesses, the Centers for Disease Control and Prevention says.

-The CDC on Friday issued a warning to consumers who may eat chia powder, made from ground dried chia seeds and often added to smoothies and other foods for its health benefits.
+The CDC on Friday issued a warning to consumers who may use chia powder, made from ground dried chia seeds and often added to smoothies and other foods.
 Some of the recalled brands are Organic Traditions, Green Smoothie Girl, Navitas Naturals and Williams-Sonoma.

-Twenty-one people in 12 states from New York to California were sickened with salmonella linked to the chia powder, the CDC said.
-Canada is investigating similar illnesses.
+Twenty-one people in 12 states from New York to California have salmonella illnesses linked to the chia powder, the CDC said.
+Canada is also investigating illnesses related to the outbreak.